Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proof of Theorem

-and, for $A\in \Omega_1$,
+and, for $A\in \mathcal{B}(l^2(\mathbb{N}))$,

-With Proposition \ref{PCholesky} it easily follows again that all $\Gamma_{m,n,k}$ are general algorithms in the sense of Definition \ref{alg} that require only finitely many arithmetic operations.
-Thus, in order to show that this provides indeed a tower of algorithms for $\Xi_2$ we need to establish the limits in (\ref{lim1}), (\ref{lim2}) and (\ref{lim3}) and that $\Gamma(A)$ equals $\spce(A)$.
-To do that we abbreviate $\mathcal{H}:=l^2(\Nb)$ and show that
+It easily follows again that all $\hat\Gamma_{m,n,k}$ are general algorithms in the sense of Definition \ref{alg} that require only finitely many arithmetic operations.
+We shall show that for large enough $n$, the above sets are non-empty and establish the limits in (\ref{lim1}), (\ref{lim2}) and (\ref{lim3}) and that $\hat\Gamma(A)$ equals $\mathrm{sp}_{\mathrm{ess}}(A)$.
+We will show that it is possible to choose a subsequences of $n$ such that this holds (each output and any limits must never empty since we require convergence in the Hausdorff metric) allowing us to construct a height three arithmetic tower.
+The final limit will be from above and hence the $\Pi_3^A$ classification.